roscopeco/moxy/README.md

 * You **must not** use any of the argument matchers outside of a [when()](https://roscopeco.github.io/moxy/com/roscopeco/moxy/Moxy.html#when-com.roscopeco.moxy.api.InvocationSupplier-) or [assertMock()](https://roscopeco.github.io/moxy/com/roscopeco/moxy/Moxy.html#assertMock-com.roscopeco.moxy.api.InvocationRunnable-) call.
 Although there really isn't any reason you'd want to anyway.
 * You may occasionally receive an odd error message when using matchers.
 The aim is that this should always be in the right place (not at some indeterminate future time) though, and should always give you an error message telling you what went wrong and why.
 If ever that's not the case, then I consider it a potential bug and would be grateful if you'd report it on GitHub.

-**Side note**
-> I'm working hard to eliminate as many of these caveats as possible.
-Especially the one about passing all arguments as matchers, that one's got me up nights trying to figure a way around it.

-If you've used certain other mock frameworks, then you'll be familiar with some of these caveats.
-I'm guessing their matchers work in more or less the same way as Moxy's.

 ##### Passing all arguments as matchers

 So you've used a matcher for one of the arguments to a method, let's call it